QMS with LMS: Why Regulated Industries Need Quality and Training in One Platform

 The integration between quality records and training records is not a product feature that eLeaP invented.
 It is a logical consequence of regulatory requirements that have existed for decades.
 Three specific frameworks make the connection explicit.

-21 CFR Part 211.68 — Pharmaceutical Manufacturing
+21 CFR Part 211.25 — Pharmaceutical Manufacturing Personnel

-ISO 13485 Section 6.2 — Medical Device Quality Management
+QMSR and ISO 13485 Section 6.2 — Medical Device Manufacturers

 Whether You Start with QMS or LMS, the Integration Is the Destination

-Quality organisations arrive at eLeaP from two directions.
+Quality organizations arrive at eLeaP from two directions.
 QMS buyers who are evaluating document control, CAPA, and audit management often have a standalone LMS already in place — or no formal training management system at all.
 LMS buyers who are evaluating training management often have a separate QMS in place, or are managing quality records in spreadsheets.

 Both paths lead to the same problem.
 A QMS without an integrated LMS requires manual training coordination on every document revision and cannot structurally verify CAPA-triggered retraining.
 An LMS without an integrated QMS tracks completions but cannot connect those completions to the document versions and quality events they are meant to address.